adjust/ios_sdk/README.md

 [adjustConfig setDelayStart:5.5];
 ```

-In this case this will make the adjust SDK not send the initial install session and any event created for 5.5 seconds.
-After this time is expired or if you call `[Adjust sendFirstPackages]` in the meanwhile, every session parameter will be added to the delayed install session and events and the adjust SDK will resume as usual.
+In this case this will make the Adjust SDK not send the initial install session and any event created for 5.5 seconds.
+After this time is expired or if you call `[Adjust sendFirstPackages]` in the meanwhile, every session parameter will be added to the delayed install session and events and the Adjust SDK will resume as usual.

-**The maximum delay start time of the adjust SDK is 10 seconds**.
+**The maximum delay start time of the Adjust SDK is 10 seconds**.

 ### <a id="attribution-callback"></a>Attribution callback